CouscousPHP/Couscous/docs/templates.md

 Templates are Twig templates, and should all in the root of the `website` directory (or whatever you named it).

-The default template that is used for rendering the pages is in `page.twig`.
+The default template that is used for rendering the pages is `default.twig`.

-Example of a `page.twig`:
+Example of a `default.twig`:

 ```html
 <!DOCTYPE html>